 The following characteristics of the preferred type of rattan were observed:

-• Habitat: Solitary habit within lowland rainforest next to brooks and streams
+- Habitat: Solitary habit within lowland rainforest next to brooks and streams

-• Stem: One climbing, woody stem
+- Stem: One climbing, woody stem

-• Leave sheath spines: Very dense covering with long, black-colored spines mostly perpendicular to the sheath.
+- Leave sheath spines: Very dense covering with long, black-colored spines mostly perpendicular to the sheath.

-• Leave sheath knee: distinctly nose-like
+- Leave sheath knee: distinctly nose-like

-• Fruits: axillary fruit clusters
+- Fruits: axillary fruit clusters

 Due to a recognizable nose-shaped leaf sheath knee and fruit clusters around the stem, I’m confident that this is a Calamus species.
-The denomination ‘Rattan leaf stalks’ simplifies the term because botanically, these are the petiole and part of the rachis of rattan leaves.
+The denomination ‘Rattan leaf stalks’ simplify the term because botanically, these are the petiole and part of the rachis of rattan leaves.

 Collecting and field dressing the Rattan leaf stalks

 After finding the right rattan palm, any ripe fruits are harvested, which grow below the leaf stalks to be collected.
-We will present these edible fruits in more detail in a future article.

 Suitable leaves will be cut off the liana.